MoeenH/maze_python/README.md

-# mazy_python
+# maze_python
-Maze Game for BFS and DFS
+Maze Game in python with BFS and DFS